rixiobarrios/planning-project-4/README.md

 ## Install

-You can also download this repo, install it on your machine and install dependencies(code here)(e.g nmp install).
+To install you can download this repo, install it on your machine and install dependencies(code here)(e.g nmp install).

 ## Overview